 The deadline for mission proposals was 5:59 p.m.
 ET on Friday, October 16, 2020.

-Based on mission proposals, five finalists have been selected to receive prizes and an invitation to participate in Phase 2.
+Based on mission proposals, five finalists were selected to receive prizes and an invitation to participate in Phase 2.

 Phase 2: Mission build and launch

 January – May 2021

-Finalists will receive mentorship and additional virtual resources as they build CubeSat prototypes and plan flight events to launch their prototypes.
+Finalists received access to expert mentorship and additional virtual resources as they built CubeSat prototypes and conducted flight events to launch their prototypes.